Your privacy is important to us.

 We want to make sure you are fully aware of all of your data protection rights.
 Where we are using your information because we or a third party such as your employer have a legitimate interest to do so, you have the right to object to that use though, in some cases, this may mean no longer using the Cognito Services.

 If you are an end user to our Customer, on whose behalf we processed your personal information, you should contact our Customer about your privacy concerns instead of Cognito.
-For more information on how we process end user information on our Customer’s instructions, please see our End User Privacy Statement (https://cognitohq.com/privacy-statement/
+For more information on how we process or sub-process end user information on our Customer’s instructions, please see our End User Privacy Statement (https://cognitohq.com/privacy-statement/).

 Do Not Track Disclosures